Skip to content

 • Kalinzu Forest close to Queen Elizabeth NP

-• Ngamba Islands in Lake Victoria.
+• Ngamba Islands in Lake Victoria

 What is the best time to Track Gorilla and Chimpanzee in Uganda

-With that in mind, its important to note that these are rainforests; it can rain anytime of the day!
-As a guideline however, average temperature is usually tempered by high altitude and daily maximum of 19-27C with minimums of 12-18C.
+With that in mind, it is important to note that these are rainforests and it can rain anytime of the day!
+As a guideline however, local average temperature is tempered by high altitude with daily maximums of 19-27 C with minimums of 12-18 C.

 How to obtain a Gorilla and Chimpanzee tracking permit in Uganda

-Gorillas and Chimpanzee tracking permits are high demand and ought to be booked and paid in full in advance before a safari begins.
-Permits can be booked and paid through registered operators or directly from the Uganda Wildlife Authority.
-Ordinary gorilla tracking permit cost 800USD, Habituation Experience costs 1500USD.
+Gorillas and Chimpanzee trekking permits are high demand and ought to be booked and paid in full in advance way before the trekking date.
+These permits can be booked and paid through a registered local tour operator or directly from the Uganda Wildlife Authority.
+Permits come into two distinct trek expereince categories and price tags where an ordinary gorilla trekking expereince permit cost 800 USD and habituation trekking experience costs 1500 USD.

-Chimpanzee permits too require booking in advance especially when tracking in the primates capital of Kibale National Park, Africa’s prime Chimpanzee tracking location.
-Permits cost 250USD for ordinary trekking, 300USD for habituation experience.
-Other tracking points require no booking in advance and vary in cost.
+Chimpanzee trekking expereince permits also require booking in advance especially when tracking in the primates capital of Kibale National Park, Africa’s prime Chimpanzee tracking location. just like mountain gorillas, trek permits come into two categories namely ordinary trekking costing 250 USD and habituation trekking experience costing 300 USD.

 Mountain gorillas range over higher altitude range from 1060m all the way to above 4000m where the terrain is diverse, from sharp ridges and moist valleys therefore requiring average fitness.
 Given the altitude where mountain gorillas ranges, one is required to seek advice from their private health doctors before the trip.
 The experience largely varies to what season one chooses to trek in – the rain season is challenging with wet and slippery trails, with drizzling at night and late afternoons.
-The dry season is better but corresponds with a tourist peak season with scarcity of permits therefore early planning and booking is essential.

 Uganda offers two trekking options along the endangered gorilla and chimpanzee that differs in experience and of course price.
 On habituation experience, only a small group of tourists (4 maximum) are allowed to trek with researchers along a gorilla families undergoing a habituation process.
 The slow habituation process involves a long trek deep in the forests usually very early in the mornings and takes longer than Ordinary Tracking.
 It’s important to note that such gorilla families, tend to be mobile making trekking longer and harder (depends on the range and territory) are not yet used to human presence and are very shy and protective, making them less predictable than the fully habituated families.